 *Note that, on some websites, you might see the model names as IVJ…It’s completely same guitar, I believe the model names have been altered after CITES!

-I hope this series of review have been helpful.
+I hope this series of review has been helpful.
 See you in the next one!